top of page

 Cellphone ban provides students a much-needed break

 This story was a head to head, where two students supported opposing angles on one topic.
-My school implemented a cellphone ban at the beginning of this year, and originally, I was very frustrated by the policy, but through my research for this story, I learned about why it was implemented and realized that the ban was actually helping me.
+My school implemented a cellphone ban at the beginning of my junior year and originally, I was very frustrated by the policy, but through my research for this story, I learned about why it was implemented and realized that the ban was actually helping me.
 I explained the negative aspects of phone usage at school and highlighted the leniency of the controversial new phone punishments.

 CONNIE ERDOZAIN